PalisadoesFoundation/talawa-docs/docs/developers/introduction/demo-site.md

 ---
 id: demo-site
-title: Demonstration Sites
+title: Demonstration Site Setup
 sidebar_position: 3
 ---

+The Talawa API and Admin apps are expected to be installed in a web hosting environment.

 ## Introduction

-The Talawa API and Admin apps are expected to be installed in a web hosting environment.

 We now have two hosted demonstration sites that showcases the features of the applications.
 They are: